Diligently dialling in your ‘new normal’ operating procedures now will have a huge impact on business in the colder months ahead.

 If COVID-19 has taught us anything, it is that regular, open and transparent communication is absolutely critical for any successful business or community and must remain so going forward.

 Since the province of Ontario gave the green light for stage 3 reopening of the economy, like many other collision shops, we’ve been able to open our doors to the public again.
 Yet with coronavirus transmission still very much a concern, having the right protocols in place, such as staff wearing masks when interacting with customers, creating designated waiting for areas for clients and placing shields in front of administrative desks—all help to reassure people on both sides that the shop is taking every precaution necessary to keep both its customers and its staff safe at all times.

 From our perspective, these safety measures, which customers can clearly see when they enter the building have helped grow business and revenue, with more clients feeling comfortable and reassured about trusting us with repairing their vehicle, even if they might not have considered it during the early stages of the pandemic.

 Now is the perfect time

 Yet things will continue to evolve and so will COVID-19.
-And while the good weather is still with us, now is the perfect time to get your COVID protocols really dialed in, from photo-based, contactless estimates, to designated waiting areas, sanitization practices, PPE for staff and physical distancing measures.
+And while the good weather is still with us, now is the perfect time to get your COVID protocols really dialled in, from photo-based, contactless estimates, to designated waiting areas, sanitization practices, PPE for staff and physical distancing measures.

-Winter is coming and when the weather turns colder and people migrate indoors, it can be much more difficult to enforce those safety and social distancing measures if you haven’t dialed them in beforehand.
+Winter is coming and when the weather turns colder and people migrate indoors, it can be much more difficult to enforce those safety and social distancing measures if you haven’t dialled them in beforehand.
 So, take the opportunity to do it now.